Click here to Register for the MGM workshop in April!

 The U.S. Department of Energy (DOE) Joint Genome Institute (JGI) is offering a five-day workshop on Microbial Genomics and Metagenomics.
 This highly hands-on workshop is designed to familiarize users with the Integrated Microbial Genomes & Microbiomes (IMG/M) data and workflows for computational analysis and interpretation of sequence data.
 IMG/M is a web-based platform that provides access to the wealth of public microbiome sequence data and enables the user to analyze these data with existing bioinformatic methods to bridge the gap from sequence to biology.

 Users will complete hands-on exercises involving comparative analysis, visualization and interpretation of genomic and metagenomic datasets.
-They will apply these workflows to personal user-defined projects and present findings.
-The workshop also includes brief overviews of sequencing, assembly, metadata curation, annotation, as well as some presentations from JGI’s portfolio of products beyond sequencing such as DNA synthesis, metabolomics, single cell technology, and more.
+They will apply these workflows to individual or group projects and present findings.
+The workshop also includes brief overviews of sequencing, assembly, metadata curation, annotation, as well as some presentations from the JGI’s portfolio of products beyond sequencing such as DNA synthesis, metabolomics, single cell technology, and more.

 Learn more about IMG/M’s capabilities by watching our introductory video.